nuagenetworks/monolithe/vanilla/sphinx/index.rst

 Getting Started
 ---------------

-This section contains all the concepts to use VSDK and a lot of tutorials and examples.
+This section contains all the concepts to use `vsdk` and a lot of tutorials and examples.

 .. toctree::
     :maxdepth: 1